nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_qsg.rst

    When the programming is done, the **LED 3** on the development kit turns on to indicate that the Zigbee network is open.
    After some time, it turns off and the Zigbee network needs to be reopened (see below).
 #.
 Add the light switch application.
-   Repeat steps 2 to 4 for the Zigbee light switch sample.
+   Repeat steps 3 to 9 for the Zigbee light switch sample.
    The path to the application files is :file:`nrf/samples/zigbee/light_switch`.
 #.
 Add the light bulb application.
-   Repeat steps 2 to 4 using a custom application location and name, for example ``Zigbee_light_bulb``.
+   Repeat steps 3 to 9 for the Zigbee light bulb sample.
-   The path for the application template is :file:`nrf/samples/zigbee/light_bulb`.
+   The path to the application files is :file:`nrf/samples/zigbee/light_bulb`.
    The **LED 4** turns on when the application is started.
 #.
 Press **Button 1** on the development kit programmed with the network coordinator sample to reopen the Zigbee network.
    After some time, the devices join the Zigbee network.